PADDOCK WOOD TOWN COUNCIL

 The Town Council does not have a statutory duty to prepare for and deal with snow, ice or flooding.
 However, it is in a good position to inform the principal authorities about local needs.
 Kent County Council’s winter service plans can be found at

 http://www.kent.gov.uk/roads-and-travel/what-we-look-after/winter-service/road-salting-and-snow-clearance.
-Up to date information can also be obtained by following KCC’s Twitter feed – https://twitter.com/GrittingKent or local radio stations.
-Paddock Wood Town Council also posts on Twitter and Facebook.
+Up to date information can also be obtained by following KCC’s Twitter feed – https://twitter.com/GrittingKent.

 KCC’s primary gritting routes in Paddock Wood are Badsell Road, Maidstone Road, Commercial Road, Church Road and Pearsons Green Road.

-Where possible, the Town Council has a duty to ensure that its employees and users of its facilities have a safe passage.
-The footpath through St Andrews Field, the area around the workshops and the Day Centre path will be gritted, if conditions allow.
+The Town Council has a duty to ensure that its employees & users of its facilities have a safe passage.
+The footpath through St Andrews, the area around the workshops and the Day Centre path will be gritted.

-Paddock Wood Town Council also holds 10 x 25 kg bags of salt which are supplied by Kent County Council.
-Waiting for clarification if this service is still available-but rest of paragraph can stay.
+Paddock Wood Town Council also holds a 10 x 15kg bags of grit which is supplied by Kent County Council.
 This is for use in public areas.
-Estates staff will grit and clear the footpaths in Commercial Road and a walkway through both of the car parks, in the event that TWBC are unable to do so and conditions allow.
+Estates staff will grit and clear the footpaths in Commercial Road and a walkway through both of the car parks, in the event that KCC are unable to do so.
+Additional grit will be purchased if required

 Members may, if they wish collect some grit and clear walkways in their vicinity.
 This is subject to availability.